theunkn0wn1/uci-bootcamp-2021/src/python/hello_world.md

 To better understand what is done, let's unpack the above line of code:

-- `print` is builtin function, which accepts one `str`ing argument, and renders it to the standard output.
+- `print` is builtin function, which accepts one `argument`, and renders that argument it to the standard output.

 - `"Hello, world!"` is a `string literal`.
     - A "string" in Computer Science is text, a collection of characters.